fangfufu/httpdirfs/README.md

 ## Airsonic / Subsonic server support
 This is a new feature to 1.2.0.
-Now you can mount the music collection on your Airsonic / Subsonic server, and browse them using your favourite file browser.
+Now you can mount the music collection on your Airsonic / Subsonic server (*sonic), and browse them using your favourite file browser.
-You simply have to supply both ``--sonic-username`` and ``--sonic-password`` to trigger the Airsonic / Subsonic server mode.
+You simply have to supply both ``--sonic-username`` and ``--sonic-password`` to trigger the *sonic server mode.
 For example:

     ./httpdirfs -f --cache --sonic-username $USERNAME --sonic-password $PASSWORD $URL $MOUNT_POINT

 You definitely want to enable the cache for this one, otherwise it is painfully slow.

+There are two ways of mounting your *sonic server
+- the index mode
+- and the ID3 mode.

+In the index mode, the filesystem is presented based on the listing on the ``Index`` link in your *sonic's home page.

+In ID3 mode, the filesystem is presented using the following hierarchy:
+ 0. Root
+ 1. Alphabetical indices of the Artists' name
+ 2. The Arists' name
+ 3. All of the albums by a single artist
+ 4. All the songs in an album.

+By default, *sonic server is mounted in the Index mode.
+If you want to mount in ID3 mode, please use the ``--sonic-id3`` flag.

 ## Configuration file support
 This program has basic support for using a configuration file.
 The configuration